KingRoboLizard/blockbench-diamondfire/README.md

 oak_stairs\[facing=west,half=top]

 Animations:
-To avoid issues with animations I recommend using the Bakery plugin by JannisX11, it is available in the plugin list in BlockBench.
+To avoid issues with animations I recommend using the Bakery plugin by JannisX11, it is available in the plugin list in Blockbench.
 For each transform that changes the amount and location of keyframes needs to be the same.
 For example:

 works: